Cosmological Perturbation Theory in Metric-Affine Gravity: Cosmological perturbations

 The perturbations of each helicity mode of the metric, torsion and nonmetricity tensors are then given as follows:\begin{itemize} \item Helicity-3 modes:

 \item Helicity-2 modes:

 \item Helicity-1 modes:

-\item Helicity-0 modes: \end{itemize} Thereby, the 10 dof described by the metric perturbations are split in terms of four scalars $\{\alpha,\beta,\psi,h\}$ (1 dof each), two transverse vectors $\{\beta^{(\rm T)}_i,h^{(\rm T)}_i\}$ (2 dof each), and one symmetric and transverse-traceless tensor $h^{(\rm TT)}_{ij}$ (2 dof); in Table~\ref{Table:Torsion} and Table~\ref{Table:Q}, we list all the helicity modes appearing in the torsion and nonmetricity perturbations and their number of dof.
+\item Helicity-0 modes: \end{itemize} Thereby, the 10 d.o.f. described by the metric perturbations are split in terms of four scalars $\{\alpha,\beta,\psi,h\}$ (1 d.o.f. each), two transverse vectors $\{\beta^{(\rm T)}_i,h^{(\rm T)}_i\}$ (2 d.o.f. each), and one symmetric and transverse-traceless tensor $h^{(\rm TT)}_{ij}$ (2 d.o.f.); in Table~\ref{Table:Torsion} and Table~\ref{Table:Q}, we list all the helicity modes appearing in the torsion and nonmetricity perturbations and their number of d.o.f..